jackseagrist/Wildfire_Hackathon/index.md

 ### Redundancy

-A key aspect to esnure that our future tool is successful is redundancy for information relay, ensuring all necessary up to date information is effectively available for firefighters and.
+A key aspect to ensure that our future tool is successful is redundancy for information relay, ensuring all necessary up to date information is effectively available for firefighters and.
 Many wildfires destroy key infrastructure such as communication towers or occur in remote locations with limited access to communication resources.
-Disseminating our tool during emergency situations would require redunant modes of communication to account for these potential problems.
+Disseminating our tool during emergency situations would require redundant modes of communication to account for these potential problems.
 Some possible solutions are having our tool downloadable to firefighter mobile devices with current and future conditions or taking advantage of closed firefighter communication systems such as radio.

 ## Data